rcrowther/learn-to-touch-type/README.rst

 Which is not to say it needs no more work, because it does.
 And when will GTK sort itself out?
 After they deprecate the entire codebase?

 Hint: the buttons are for tutors.

+See also `Learn To Touch Type Keys`_ , a sister program to this.
+It looks much the same but works differently.
+And has no desktop install.
+Both programs are useful (use this first, move on to `Learn To Touch Type Keys`_ ).

+.. _Learn To Touch Type Keys: https://github.com/rcrowther/learn-to-touch-type-keys